Albedo One: Production values

-Fiction Content
+Fiction content

-Reviews of the fiction content of Albedo One have generally ranged from largely positive to very positive.
+Reviews of the fiction content of Albedo One generally ranged from largely positive to very positive.
 One reviewer stated that "if you're flatulently full with the fluffer shorts of pedestrian writers going through the motions, a dose of Albedo One #29 is the perfect antidote."
 The same reviewer stated of issue 32 that "Albedo One's inexorable rise to the top gains momentum with this issue's expertly assembled and fluid mix of speculative fiction."

 A review of issue 33 on BestSF stated of the magazine that "It's not quite up to kicking Interzone's arse, but as the redoubtable English mag takes strides forward under its new leadership, Albedo One is keeping up with the pace and is at least in sight of those coat tails, if not in grabbing distance."
 A review of issue 34, stated that "Albedo One prides itself on distinctive fiction and as previously stated, in this department it delivers."

-However, not all reviews have been this positive, though have stopped short of being explicitly negative.
+However, not all reviews were this positive, though stopped short of being explicitly negative.
 Issue 30 received a relatively neutral review on BestSF, while commenting on issue 33, a reviewer stated that "With the ripples from the splash caused by last issue's impact still lapping at my brain, the still waters of Albedo One #33 signal a return to – if not more settled, then less startling – genre fiction, well-crafted and likeable, but a little stagnant all the same.".

 In 2003, one editor stated that "We're striving to improve with every issue and critics have said some very nice things about us over the years, as well as some bad.
 Personally, I have always felt it preferable if a story elicits strong reactions - either negative or positive - than for it to get a lukewarm response all round.
 At least a story that people hate has affected them enough to stir an emotion...
 I don't think we've ever published a story nobody disliked and I doubt (hope) we ever will."

-The overall approach to selection of fiction for publication in Albedo One has been commended by one reviewer by stating that "while other publishers strain to adhere to self-imposed deadlines, Albedo One embraces a publishing schedule dictated by its gradual accumulation of quality material - material that mixes first time writers with established professionals, and that demands an audience."
+The overall approach to selection of fiction for publication in Albedo One was commended by one reviewer by stating that "while other publishers strain to adhere to self-imposed deadlines, Albedo One embraces a publishing schedule dictated by its gradual accumulation of quality material - material that mixes first time writers with established professionals, and that demands an audience."

 The Aeon Award

-Since 2004 Albedo One has sponsored the Aeon Award, a fiction contest aimed at promoting new writers and writing in the speculative fiction genres.
+Since 2004 Albedo One had sponsored the Aeon Award, a fiction contest aimed at promoting new writers and writing in the speculative fiction genres.
 The story "My Marriage" by English author Julian West won the Inaugural 2004-2005 Aeon Award with Grand Judge Ian Watson commenting that he found it "rather unsettling", recommending it for the gender bending Lambda Award.

 Aeon Press

-Aeon Press has been described as the "book-publishing" arm of Albedo One, and is one of Ireland's few dedicated publishers of science fiction, fantasy and horror.
+Aeon Press was described as the "book-publishing" arm of Albedo One, and was one of Ireland's few dedicated publishers of science fiction, fantasy and horror.